Beth is a mom who works online at home and has a passion for research.

-- When formulating a simplified ration, always remember that it should always contain sufficient protein, and adequate amounts of vitamins and minerals.
+- When formulating a simplified ration, always remember that it should always contain sufficient protein and adequate amounts of vitamins and minerals.

 - Discards from slaughterhouses, as well as cassava, sweet potato, corn, and corn by-products, which are abundant in some parts of the Philippines, may be used, provided they are properly cooked and dried.

-- Commercial operations practice dry feeding because of economy in labor and in feeding equipment.
+- Commercial operations practice dry feeding because of the economy in labor and in feeding equipment.
 Backyard producers can practice wet feeding.

 - Clean drinking water must be provided at all times.